tgstation/tgstation/code/modules/admin/verbs/lua/README.md

 ### SS13.state
 A reference to the state datum handling this lua state.

+### SS13.global_proc
+A wrapper for the magic string used to tell `WrapAdminProcCall` to call a global proc

 ### SS13.new(type, ...)
 Instantiates a datum of type `type` with `...` as the arguments passed to `/proc/_new`